CSWomenUMass/cswomenumass.github.io/_posts/2017-03-18-rachee-singh.md

 thumbnail: /images/google-summit.png
 ---

 Thanks to the support of [Women for UMass Amherst](http://www.umass.edu/wfum/), we have awarded out first [Travel Grant](http://cswomenumass.github.io/travelgrant.html)!
 Rachee Singh received $500 to cover the costs of her visit to Google Networking Research Summit.
-Below is her impression of the summit.
+Below is her impression of the event.

 <!--break-->